johnwesleyquintero/scalesmart/docs/api/academy-article/slug/documentation.md

 ## Data Flow

 1. A request is made to the `/api/academy-article/[slug]` endpoint, where `[slug]` is the slug of the academy article.
+2. The endpoint validates the slug to ensure it only contains allowed characters (alphanumeric, hyphens, and underscores).
-2. The endpoint reads the MDX file from the file system.
+3. The endpoint reads the MDX file from the file system.
-3. The endpoint parses the frontmatter from the MDX file using the `matter` library.
+4. The endpoint parses the frontmatter from the MDX file using the `matter` library.
-4. The endpoint serializes the MDX content using the `next-mdx-remote/serialize` library.
+5. The endpoint serializes the MDX content using the `next-mdx-remote/serialize` library.
-5. The endpoint returns the serialized MDX source and frontmatter as a JSON response.
+6. The endpoint returns the serialized MDX source and frontmatter as a JSON response.